jhelderman/digital-vocoder/readme.txt

-This is a repository for containing code for a prototype digital vocoder.
+This is a repository contains code for a prototype digital vocoder.